Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling

 In the face of these challenges, practitioners often rely on tools---software, frameworks, and other resources---to support their AI audit work.
-Past research in human-computer interaction (HCI) and social computing has developed and studied a host of fairness, explainability, and other toolkits that inform such evaluations \citep{bellamy_ai_2018, smith-renner_no_2020, kaur_interpreting_2020, bertrand_selective_2023, deng_understanding_2023, woodruff_qualitative_2018, brown_toward_2019, madaio_co-designing_2020, devos_toward_2022, lee_landscape_2021, holstein_improving_2019, deng_exploring_2022, amershi_modeltracker_2015, wong_seeing_2023, ehsan_human-centered_2020}, and governments across the world are developing similar tools for AI governance \citep{kaye_risky_2023}.
-Studies of these evaluation toolkits are crucial for ensuring that AI systems are evaluated thoroughly and that stakeholders are included in the process.
-However, evaluation alone is not sufficient to hold AI builders and operators responsible and answerable for system behavior \citep{goodman_ai_2022, raji_outsider_2022}---auditors also need tools that support key components of accountability such as auditor independence, data access, peer review, standardization, and advocacy \citep{costanza-chock_who_2022}.
+Past research in human-computer interaction (HCI) and social computing has developed and studied a host of fairness, explainability, and other toolkits that inform such evaluations \citep{bellamy_ai_2018, smith-renner_no_2020, kaur_interpreting_2020, bertrand_selective_2023, deng_understanding_2023, woodruff_qualitative_2018, brown_toward_2019, madaio_co-designing_2020, devos_toward_2022, lee_landscape_2021, holstein_improving_2019, deng_exploring_2022, amershi_modeltracker_2015, wong_seeing_2023, ehsan_human-centered_2020}.
+Governments across the globe are developing their own tools and making use of existing resources as part of their enforcement regimes for AI governance \citep{kaye_risky_2023}.\footnote{Examples include the U.S. AI Safety Institute's Inspect, the U.S. National Institute of Standards and Technology's ARIA \& Dioptra, Singapore's AI Verify, and the U.S. National Science Foundation's Artificial Intelligence Research Resource (NAIRR) Pilot.} In the U.S. alone, several recently proposed ``AI innovation'' bills are explicitly geared towards investing in tooling and resource development for AI auditing.\footnote{ Examples include the ``CREATE AI Act of 2023'', ``VET Artificial Intelligence Act'', ``Promoting United States Leadership in Standards Act of 2024'', ``TEST AI Act of 2023'', ``Artificial Intelligence Research, Innovation, and Accountability Act of 2023'', ``Artificial Intelligence Public Awareness and Education Campaign Act'', and ``Future of Artificial Intelligence Innovation Act of 2024''.} Similarly, in the E.U., enforcement reports for the Digital Services Act emphasize the importance of AI audit tooling for effective oversight enforcement~\citep{klinger_delegated_2023}.

+Despite these developments, research has yet to properly map, taxonomize, and understand the full scope of tooling needed to meaningfully support AI audit practitioners.
+HCI research has identified many practical challenges facing practitioners \citep{holstein_improving_2019, costanza-chock_who_2022, brown_toward_2019, madaio_co-designing_2020, devos_toward_2022} and valuable recent work critically examines some of the toolkits involved \citep{lee_landscape_2021, deng_exploring_2022, wong_seeing_2023, berman_scoping_2024}.
+However, the auditing process involves more than just a performance analysis of the AI product or model.
+A thorough evaluation alone is not sufficient to hold key stakeholders responsible for system-wide behavior \citep{goodman_ai_2022, raji_outsider_2022}---auditors also need tools that support key components of the accountability process, including target identification, standardization of practice, communication, and advocacy \citep{costanza-chock_who_2022}.